santhoshnumberone/Image-Forgery-Detection-/README.md

 - Inspired by **InceptionNet**, the model applies multiple convolutions in parallel.
 - One path inside the Inception block includes **two 3x3 convolutions with a skip connection**, inspired by **ResNet**.
 - Later layers are **widened** (deeper filters) to capture global features as much as GPU limits allow.
-- Weights are initialized using He-style initialization:
+- Weights are initialized using Xavier initialization or Glorot initialization:
   `sqrt(2 / number of inputs to the layer)`

 📌 **See architecture visual**: